8ta4/see/DONTREADME.md

 1. The browser's `document.readyState` becomes `complete`.

-1. Two screenshots, taken 100ms apart, are the same.
+1. Two consecutive screenshots of the page are the same.

 If a page never meets these conditions, `see` will hang.
 Long time no see.

+> How long does `see` wait between screenshots?

+It waits 100 milliseconds.

+This interval is chosen to make the tool itself feel fast.
+After a page is visibly done, the last thing you want is for the tool to add its own noticeable delay.

 > Does `see` use Readability.js to find the main content?